Don't Forget The 4% Rule, The Devil Is In The Details

 The first is that the tax rate on dividends means that your income on your dividends is much lower than your income by selling 4%.
 Technically, you'll have some capital gains taxes on the Company X stake as you go on and on, but realistically, it'll take a long time for those capital gains to match up to the dividends, if ever.

 The second is that, in the first case, the company itself is growing faster.
-Since larger companies generally have smaller risk than smaller companies, even if aspects of the business like raising capital, that's also worth paying attention too.
+Since larger companies generally have smaller risk than smaller companies, in other aspects of the business like raising capital, that's also worth paying attention too.
 However, even if you see them as the same, the key takeaway here is that dividends are not some magical return that are guaranteed better than selling 4%.
 The money is still coming from somewhere.

 The 4% Rule And What It Means